stellar-dapps/4m00se-dapp/README.md

 # 4m00se-dapp

 4m00se is a decentralized application (dApp) built on the Stellar network.
-It consists of a form builder and form submission reader functionality, with additional generic pages like documentation.
-The application is server-rendered and decentralized, utilizing the Stellar network for data storage and IPFS for additional data handling.
+It consists of a form builder and form submission reader functionality, tied together via embeddable form widgets.
+The application is server-rendered and decentralized, utilizing the Stellar network and Soroban for blockchain transaction management and IPFS for form configuration storage and submission collecting.

 ## Table of Contents